 Right after you start on the Bubbles Divide Trail you’ll see a branch off to the left (south).
 This is the Jordan Pond Carry Trail.
 If you continue straight on the Bubbles Divide Trail, you’ll be able to reach the northern tip of Jordan Pond.

 We took the left and hiked to Jordan Pond.
 This is a 0.3-mile branch trail.
 Traveling through the woods, this trail descends slightly the entire way before ending at the shore of Jordan Pond.
+If you have time, the hike around Jordan Pond is also worth doing, but this adds about 90 minutes onto the hike, at a minimum.

 While here, we took the opportunity to take the in the beauty.